 Patrol is divided into two platoons commanded by a lieutenant.
 Each platoon is comprised of four patrol squads supervised by sergeants.
 Each squad works a 12-hour shift.
 This structured organization allows for a clear chain of command and lateral communication between shifts, ensuring seamless work transitions.
 Each shift begins with the dissemination of pertinent information such as: wanted persons, missing persons, runaways, reported crimes and issues that have occurred during a previous shift.
 This information allows the officers the ability to effectively deal with reoccurring issues arising across different work periods.

-The Traffic Officers are responsible for facilitating the safe movement of traffic throughout the City of Georgetown.
-The Traffic Officers utilize and patrol cars.
-Officers also utilize other resources to help with traffic mitigation, including a Time Mark traffic counter, a decoy car, and a Kustom Signals SMART trailer.
+Traffic Officers are responsible for facilitating the safe movement of traffic throughout the City of Georgetown.
+Traffic Officers utilize patrol cars as well as other resources to help with traffic mitigation: radar, lasers, TimeMark traffic counters, and Kustom Signals SMART trailers.